wez/wezterm/docs/quickselect.md

 copied to the clipboard, and quick select mode will be cancelled.

-Typing in the uppercase form of the prefix will copy AND paste the highlighted text, and cancel quick select mod.
+Typing in the uppercase form of the prefix will copy AND paste the highlighted text, and cancel quick select mode.

 Pressing `ESCAPE` will cancel quick select mode.